Shopping in Dublin

 George’s Street Arcade

-The city centre crafts &arts indoor market stands out with Its Victorian style red-bricked walls and several shops and stalls selling a variety of items of arts, fashion, food and even a fortune teller tent:
+There are several shops, independent boutiques and stalls selling a variety of items of arts, fashion, food and even a fortune teller tent.
+Some notable but not all businesses are listed below.

 • 3 Accessories (fun, nerd, costume),